MDMC-4D/MDMC-4D.github.io/README.md

 # Nerfies

-This is the repository that contains source code for the [MDMC](https://mdmc-4d.github.io/).
+This is the repository that contains source code for the [MDMC webset](https://mdmc-4d.github.io/).

 If you find Nerfies useful for your work please cite:
 ```